simongravelle/simongravelle.github.io/content/authors/admin/_index.md

 **About me**

 I am a physicist in soft matter and fluids at interfaces at the [LIPhy](https://liphy.univ-grenoble-alpes.fr/) in Grenoble (France).
-I just received the [MSCA](https://marie-sklodowska-curie-actions.ec.europa.eu/) grant *NanoSep* to study the demixing of fluid mixtures by hybrid nanoporous materials.
+In 2022 I received a [MSCA](https://marie-sklodowska-curie-actions.ec.europa.eu/) grant (*NanoSep*) to study the demixing of fluid mixtures by hybrid nanoporous materials, and I will soon be working at [CNRS](https://www.cnrs.fr/).

 **Open source and open data**

-* [MAICoS](https://maicos-devel.gitlab.io/maicos/index.html), the Python toolkit for analyzing confined molecular simulations
+* [MAICoS](https://maicos-devel.gitlab.io/maicos/index.html), a Python toolkit for analyzing confined molecular simulations
-* my [Github](https://github.com/simongravelle/) for repository molecular simulation scripts and data
+* my [Github](https://github.com/simongravelle/) repository containing molecular simulation scripts and data

 **Outreach**